Jack Dreyer | Friday 13th October 2023 11:45am

 Brake discs are designed and manufactured to be robust, but they do wear down over time and, if they experience too much wear, they can become unsafe.
 Each time you press the brake pedal, load is transferred to the front wheels of your vehicle - and the front brakes do the majority of the work to slow you down or bring you to a stop.
-Because of this, itís normal to have to replace your front discs and pads during the life of your car.
+Because of this, it’s normal to have to replace your front discs and pads during the life of your car.

 Vehicle makers specify a minimum thickness for discs, and once they reach this point, you have to get them replaced — along with the pads.
 This must be done in pairs; you can’t replace one set and leave the other as it is.

 3. Water in brake fluid

-If your brakes get hot, they can cause this moisture to boil and evaporate.
-Unlike a liquid, this vapour can compress, meaning your brakes may feel Ďspongyí when you press the pedal and might you lose the ability to stop or slow down effectively.
+If your brakes get hot, this moisture can then start to boil and evaporate.
+Unlike a liquid, this vapour can compress, meaning your brakes may feel ‘spongy’ when you press the pedal.
+You might also lose the ability to stop or slow down effectively.
 In addition, moisture contained within brake fluid can lead to the corrosion of the brake calipers or wheel cylinders and eventually result in a leak.
 Either of these scenarios can prove to be extremely dangerous.

 If you feel a juddering sensation through the pedal when you slow down, it may be that your brake disc has become distorted.
 This sometimes happens as a result of uneven heating and cooling, and thin or worn discs are more susceptible to the problem.
-Distorted discs perform less well, so itís wise to visit a specialist technician if you think your car may have this problem.
+Distorted discs perform less well, so it’s wise to visit a specialist technician if you think your car may have this problem.

 The first sign of this problem is an unpleasant metallic noise when you press the brake pedal.
 If you notice this, make sure you take your car to a specialist as soon as possible.